Programs for the Effective Treatment of Eating Disorders

 - Stomach and abdominal pain, or other gastrointestinal issues without another identifiable cause

-- Limited food preferences or picky eating progressively getting worse over time
+- Limited food preferences or picky eating progressively gets worse over time

 Finding Eating Disorder Treatment: New Mexico

-Surprisingly enough, there are many effective treatment options that have shown many promising outcomes.
-Whether seeking inpatient or intensive outpatient programs, getting treatment for an eating disorder will likely involve your participation in various therapies.
+Whether seeking inpatient care for disordered eating or intensive outpatient programs, getting treatment for an eating disorder will involve your participation in various therapies.

 According to another study on PUBMED, family-based therapy has become popular for helping people struggling with a mental illness heal and create better habits.
 This is a psychotherapy approach that involves the parents of adolescents who are struggling with anorexia nervosa and other forms of eating disorders to overcome these conditions.